PIFu for the Real World: A Self-supervised Framework to Reconstruct Dressed Human from Single-view Images: Introduction

 Image-based human digitization has gained considerable attention in the last decades.
 It is widely used in games, telepresence, and VR/AR applications.
 To recover accurate 3D human shapes from sparse 2D observations, various models are proposed, such as parametric models~\cite{anguelov2005scape,loper2015smpl,pons2015dyna,hmrKanazawa17,lassner2017unite,joo2018total,omran2018neural,pavlakos2019expressive}, silhouetted models~\cite{natsume2019siclope}, volumetric models~\cite{varol2018bodynet,zheng2019deephuman}, and implicit models~\cite{chibane2020implicit,saito2019pifu,saito2020pifuhd}.
 Among them, PIFuHD~\cite{saito2020pifuhd} produces high-fidelity 3D reconstruction with impressive geometric details such as wrinkles of clothes, which achieves the state-of-the-art.

 Compared with the original version PIFu~\cite{saito2019pifu}, PIFuHD~\cite{saito2020pifuhd} proposes a two-level pixel-aligned implicit function learning framework for high-resolution 3D reconstructions, where additional normal maps are generated and integrated for fine-grained detail preservation.
-However, PIFuHD still suffers from two issues: (i) PIFuHD relies heavily on delicately created 3D ground truth supervision, while the existing dataset, \eg\ RenderPeople\cite{renerpeople}, contains only a few hundred static models covering limited identities, poses, and complex garment geometry, resulting in performance degradation when applied on in-the-wild images; (ii) the image-to-normal-to-shape reconstruction of PIFuHD is constructed with normal maps as the intermediate while the normal estimation is sensitive to texture and shadow in the input image~\cite{tang2019neural,wang2020normalgan,jafarian2021learning}.
+However, PIFuHD still suffers from two issues: (i) PIFuHD relies heavily on delicately created 3D ground truth supervision and normal map, while the existing dataset, \eg~RenderPeople\cite{renerpeople}, contains only a few hundred static models covering limited identities, poses, and complex garment geometry, resulting in performance degradation when applied on in-the-wild images; (ii) the image-to-normal-to-shape reconstruction of PIFuHD is constructed with normal maps as the intermediate while the normal estimation is sensitive to texture and shadow in the input image~\cite{tang2019neural,wang2020normalgan,jafarian2021learning}.

-Considering that the limited synthetic normal data cannot cover all varieties of cloth textures and complex shadows in the real world, estimating normal maps from real world images is usually difficult and error-prone.
-The implicit function may not handle these errors in normal map which lead to artifacts in shape reconstruction quality, as illustrated in Fig.~\ref{fig:intro_depth2pc}.
+Considering the limited synthetic normal data cannot cover all varieties of cloth textures and complex shadows in the real world, estimating normal maps from real world images is usually difficult and error-prone.
+The implicit function may not handle these errors in normal map which lead to artifacts in shape reconstruction quality, as illustrated in Fig.~\ref{fig:vis_NvsD} and ~\ref{fig:compare_real}.
 Thus, the heavy reliance on 3D ground truth and the poor robustness of normal estimation of PIFuHD motivates us to rethink the whole reconstruction procedure.
 Compared to using normal maps, depth maps, which contain not only rich and detailed shape information but also \emph{directly} define the surface,are able to provide spatial supervision beyond the surface and make it possible to learn a more promising signed distance field (SDF).
-What's more, depth estimators generalize well from synthetic data to in-the-wild images (see Fig.~\ref{fig:intro_depth2pc} and Fig.~\ref{fig:compare_dn_details}).
+What's more, depth estimators generalize well from synthetic data to in-the-wild images (see Fig.~\ref{fig:compare_dn_details}).